Browse by Medical Category

 Outside of work, Jay is a true sports enthusiast and loves exploring Boston’s culture, food scene, and history.

-Schaeffer currently serves as the Billing Manager of Cardiology for the Massachusetts General Physicians Organization.
+Schaeffer currently serves as a Group Practice Manager for the Massachusetts General Physicians Organization.
+Previously, he served as an Cardiology Billing Manager within the MGPO.”
 He began his career in healthcare working as a Chemistry lab assistant at St. Joseph’s College, NY Campus, during which he earned a couple of internship opportunities at SUNY Downstate Medical Center.
 His compassion for working with patients developed as he worked on the “front lines” as a rehab technician at a New York based physical therapy clinic.
 He later decided to pursue a career in healthcare revenue cycle, finance, and operations.
 His interests also include process improvement, strategic planning, and operations.

 Schaeffer received his B.S. from St. Joseph’s College (NY) as a Biology major and Chemistry minor.
 He completed his Master of Healthcare Administration degree at The Pennsylvania State University.
 While at Penn State, Schaeffer held an internship at the West Penn Allegheny Health System and worked on process improvement and finance initiatives.